two-brothers/overcooked-api/README.md

 * a `404` error handler for undefined routes
 * a `500` error handler for unhandled errors in defined routes

+It serves the Swagger documentation at `/api`

 ## Usage

 1. Run the `initialise.sh` script
 1. Use the npm script commands to build/serve the server

+## Extend

+1. Add new routes to `server.js` appropriate
+1. Update the `api/api.yaml` file to match